 - Choose cashmere over wool!

-Wear what feels good.
+Wear what feels good, wear anything that makes you comfortable.
+Any kind of clothes.
+Also, do not forget that you must be comfort too when it comes to your underwear.
+For dudes, there are bamboo fibre mens underwear.
 If clothing feels too tight or itchy it could increase the skins sensitivity and cause more discomfort.

 Dry skin conditions can also be internal whether it’s a natural physiologic change or illness.
 Certain medications and medical conditions can cause the skin to become severely dry and irritated as well.